UN chief demands end to ‘suicidal’ attacks on nuclear power plants

 “I hope these attacks will end.
 At the same time, I hope that the IAEA will be able to access the central” of Zaporijjia, the largest in Europe, the scene since Friday of bombings of which the Russian and Ukrainian belligerents have mutually accused each other, he added.

-For the past week, the UN Secretary General has continued to worry about nuclear risks to humanity, which is only “a misunderstanding” or “an error of judgment” from “nuclear annihilation”, he had warned on August 1 in a speech in New York.
+For the past week, the UN Secretary General has continued to worry regarding nuclear risks to humanity, which is only “a misunderstanding” or “an error of judgment” from “nuclear annihilation”, he had warned on August 1 in a speech in New York.

 On August 6, on the 77th anniversary of the atomic bombing of Hiroshima, he felt that humanity was playing “with a loaded gun” in the context of the current crises with nuclear connotations.